dramoz/arty-s7/projects/arty_s7_atrover/spartan7_blog_sensor_actuator.md

 ### Lab Test

 A small FW was done to test the distance sensor against the rover's speed.
-[Arty-S7-Rover Distance Sensor Lab Test Demo-Video](https://youtu.be/LdeiwEiGDuM)
+[Arty-S7-Rover Distance Sensor Lab Test Demo-Video](https://youtu.be/LdeiwEiGDuM).

+> 👉 A snippet of the code is presented below, the full FW can be downloaded from the repository.

 ```c++
 #include<cstdint>